tetris245/ULTRAbc/README.md

 Changes for future version

 * Improved the location of UBC buttons in chat rooms, so you will always be able to see icons above characters, especially the Echo's skirt
+* Changes in the lock command:
+  ** Removed the portal link lock (was broken since it's mandatory to manage it with the special remote) ** Made the metal lock as default lock when you don't specify the lock type or enter a wrong value